processing/p5.js-web-editor-policy/terms-of-use.md

 Nothing in this section shall prevent either party from seeking injunctive or equitable relief from the courts for matters related to intellectual property rights or unauthorized access to the Service.

-**To the extent permitted by law, all claims must be brought in the parties’ individual capacity, and not as a plaintiff or class member in any purported class or representative proceeding, and, unless the parties agree otherwise, the arbitrator may not consolidate more than one person’s claims. you agree that, by entering into these terms, you and the Processing Foundation are each waiving the right to a trial by jury or to participate in a class action.**
+**To the extent permitted by law, all claims must be brought in the parties’ individual capacity, and not as a plaintiff or class member in any purported class or representative proceeding, and, unless the parties agree otherwise, the arbitrator may not consolidate more than one person’s claims.
+You agree that, by entering into these terms, you and the Processing Foundation are each waiving the right to a trial by jury or to participate in a class action.**

 ## Waiver and Severability